• Skip to primary navigation

 I love when you share my recipes!

-As a garlic lover, I'm a huge fan of garlic and soft, sweet cloves roasted in the oven is my favorite way of preparing it.
+As a garlic lover, I'm a huge fan of soft, sweet roasted garlic cloves.
+And oven baking or roasting garlic submerged in olive oil - known as garlic confit - is my favorite way of preparing it.

 The roasting process brings out the natural sweetness and natural sugars in the garlic while completely removing any bitterness or sharp flavors in it.